mokhaircc2/docker_examples/1.nginx/html/README.md

 Pull the offical image nginx from Docker Hub by running the following command: docker run -d nginx

-If you type: docker images, you should have the latest image downloaded To stop the container type: docker stop "container id/name" To remove the container: docker rm "container id/name"
+If you type: docker images, you should have the latest image downloaded.
+To stop the container type: docker stop "container id/name".
+To remove the container: docker rm "container id/name".

 Port mapping is used to access the services running inside a Docker container.
 I opened a host port to give access to a corresponding open port inside the Docker container.
 Then all the requests that are made to the host port can be redirected into the Docker container